christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 centuries.
 One of the scribes for this cult was Aquila of Sinope aka Onkelos who was a kinsman of the Roman emperor Hadrian.
 The midrash (Tanhuma.
-41a, Mishpatim 3) claims that Onkelos was a nephew of Hadrian and other jewish sources list him as a nephew of emperor Titus.
-Emperor Hadrian also employed Aquilla of Sinope to rebuild Jerusalem as Aelia Capitolina.
+41a, Mishpatim 3) claims that Onkelos was a nephew of Hadrian and other jewish sources list him as a nephew of emperor Titus (Tractate Gittin (56b)).
+Emperor Hadrian also employed Aquilla of Sinope to rebuild Jerusalem as Aelia Capitolina after the Bar Kokhba revolt (the city was named after Hadrian's family name (Aelia) and the Roman god Jupiter (Capitolina)).
 Aquila of Sinope aka Onkelos was a student of none other than rabbi Akiva.
 In Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them "my fellow workers in Christ Jesus"